-Quickstart: Connect your GitHub repositories to Microsoft Defender for Cloud
+Quickstart: Connect your GitHub Environment to Microsoft Defender for Cloud

-To protect your GitHub-based resources, you can connect your GitHub organizations on the environment settings page in Microsoft Defender for Cloud.
-This page provides a simple onboarding experience (including auto discovery).
+In this quickstart, you will connect your GitHub organizations on the Environment settings page in Microsoft Defender for Cloud.
+This page provides a simple onboarding experience to auto-discover your GitHub repositories.

-By connecting your GitHub repositories to Defender for Cloud, you'll extend Defender for Cloud's enhanced security features to your GitHub resources.
+By connecting your GitHub organizations to Defender for Cloud, you extend the security capabilities of Defender for Cloud to your GitHub resources.
 These features include:

 An Azure account with Defender for Cloud onboarded.
-If you don't already have an Azure account Create an account for free.
+If you don't already have an Azure account, create one for free.

 |Pricing:||For pricing, see the Defender for Cloud pricing page.|